Grace Chan

-Grace Chan Hoi-lam (born 23 June 1991) is a Hong Kong-born Canadian actress, television host, and beauty pageant titleholder.
+Grace Chan Hoi-lam is a Hong Kong–born Canadian actress, television host, and beauty pageant titleholder.
 She was the winner of Miss Hong Kong 2013 and Miss Chinese International 2014.

 Early life

 Grace Chan was born in Hong Kong and immigrated to Vancouver, British Columbia with her family at the age of 5.
 She has a fraternal twin brother and an older sister.
 Through her maternal grandmother, Chan is of Malay descent.
 She studied for 5 years and then graduated from Simon Fraser University with a major in Communications and a minor in Publishing.

 Career

 Miss Hong Kong 2013

 Chan was crowned Miss Hong Kong on 1 September 2013.
 From the beginning of the pageant, she expressed that it was her childhood dream to enter the Miss Hong Kong Pageant.
 As an early favourite, Chan beat the other nine contestants by gaining a majority of the 170,000 votes that were cast from the Hong Kong audience.
-She also won the Tourism Ambassador, Most Popular among Media and Most Popular Pageant on Scene awards.
-After completing her university studies, Chan immediately returned to Hong Kong for the pageant, sacrificing her graduation ceremony in Vancouver.